Curtained window with light of sunset and dim view of leafed out trees showing through thin curtains

 We find beauty not in the thing itself but in the patterns of shadows, the light and the darkness, that one thing against another creates…

-Were it not for shadows, there would be no beauty
+Were it not for shadows, there would be no beauty.

-— from In Praise of Shadows by Junichiro Tanizaki
+— Junichiro Tanizaki, In Praise of Shadows

 This past year, I turned 70, published my first collection of short stories, and lost my eldest brother to cancer.
 These events left me feeling as if I am only now beginning to know who I am.